Skip to content

 API --> FS

-3. Nitro API handles all business logic: REST endpoints, job processing, file management
+2. Hono API handles auth via httpOnly cookies or API keys and manages all business logic: REST endpoints, job processing, file management

 Backend: Single-Process Monolith

-The API server runs everything in one Nitro process.
-Plugins start in filename order:
+The API server runs everything in one Hono process.
+All bootstrap logic lives in a single file (src/bootstrap.ts) that runs each step in order:

 Workers